 - If you have campground power available, now’s the time to hook up.
 Be sure to connect your surge protector to the power pedestal first if you use one, then connect your power cable.
 Note there may be a breaker switch on the post you will need to turn on.

-- Connect your water line to the water spigot.
+- Next, connect your water line to the water spigot.
 If you’re using a filter (recommended), that should be attached at the rig city water entrance port.
-It’s also a good idea to use a pressure regulator.
+It is also a good idea to use a pressure regulator.
 Direct your setup partner to open one faucet in the rig, then turn on the water at the site post.
-It’s a good idea to run a little fresh water through all the rig lines before use.
+Run a little fresh water through all the rig lines before use.
 This removes any air trapped in the water lines.

 Hook Up Sewer Drain